How Is Diabetic Nerve Pain Treated?

-Nerve pain caused by diabetes, called diabetic peripheral neuropathy, can be severe, constant, and difficult to treat.
-It may start as a tingling sensation, followed by numbness and pain.
+Nerve pain caused by diabetes, known as diabetic peripheral neuropathy, can be severe, constant, and hard to treat.
+It may start as a tingling feeling, followed by numbness and pain.
 But there are two key points that everyone with diabetes and peripheral neuropathy should know:

 - Medications can help relieve nerve pain, make you more comfortable, and improve your quality of life.

 Start With Blood Sugar

 If you have diabetes and peripheral neuropathy, talk to your doctor about how to manage your blood sugar levels.
 That may mean you need to take insulin.

 Once you’re doing all you can to keep your blood sugar in check -- including diet, meal planning, exercise, and medication -- ask the doctor which pain treatment could best relieve the rest of your symptoms.

 There are many medications that can ease nerve pain and help you function at near-normal levels.
 But you may need to try several different types before you find the one that works best.